 In September 2019, the U.S. Food and Drug Administration issued a public safety warning about possible cancer risks from Zantac.
 In the wake of the FDA safety warning, there has been a Zantac recall and ranitidine medications have been abruptly pulled from shelves across the country.

-The total number of filed MDL Zantac cancer lawsuits as of September 202, is 2,000.
+The total number of filed MDL Zantac cancer lawsuits as of September 2022 is 2,000.
 But over 70,000 census forms have been filled.
 (This results from a tolling agreement that pushes back the statute of limitations if you properly register your claim.).

-The gist of the Zantac lawsuit is straight forward.
-Plaintiffs allege that Zantac degrades over time and from exposure to heat and moisture like most drugs.
+The gist of the Zantac lawsuit is straightforward.
+Plaintiffs allege that Zantac degrades over time and from exposure to heat and moisture, like most drugs.
 But unlike most drugs, Zantac degrades into dangerous levels of NDMA, a chemical most experts agree causes cancer.
 Thousands of people have filed Zantac cancer lawsuits alleging that they developed cancer due to their high levels of NDMA exposure.

 NDMA Causes Cancer